About Absolute Armenia

 Megan grew up in Richmond, Virginia but was born close to the Pittsburgh area in the United States.
 She has no Armenian descent but fell in love with the country back in 2013 and felt it deserved more tourism than it gets.
 Megan loves sports, animals (especially dogs), and exploring a country through its food.

 She has lived all around the world from Norway to Germany to Bulgaria to Kazakhstan and she finally settled in Yerevan, Armenia.
-She is co-owner of Absolute Armenia, Meganstarr.com, and a third business in Ukraine.
+She is co-owner of Absolute Armenia, Meganstarr.com, and a third business in Virginia.
 Megan is creative and hard-working but sometimes gets lost in her own ideas.

 Megan’s Armenian Favorites